flashpixx/TextGrouping/readme.md

 ...
 ```

-A working Shiny application can be run from [https://flashpixx.shinyapps.io/TextMining-Grouping/](https://flashpixx.shinyapps.io/TextMining-Grouping/) or manually started wih the command ```source("main.r")```.
+A working [Shiny application](https://flashpixx.shinyapps.io/TextMining-Grouping/) can run online within a browser or manually started wih the command ```source("main.r")```.
 The application does the following steps:

 1. cleaning input text, stopword reduction, remove punctation and numbers
 2. runs the normalized compression distance to analyse similarity of the text input